grapesalt/raytracer/README.md

-# raytracer
+# Raytracer

-basic raytracer for learning purposes
+An implementation of Peter Shirleys [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) in rust, for learning purposes.